Exports Modification

-LIEF provides extensive support for modifying the PE’s export table giving you the ability to add, remove, or modify export entries or to create the entire export table in a PE Binary.
+LIEF provides extensive support for modifying the PE export table, enabling you to add, remove, or modify export entries, or create an entire export table for a PE binary.

 This could be used for code lifting or fuzzing.